spack/spack/lib/spack/docs/build_settings.rst

 * A package must define ``executables`` and ``determine_spec_details`` for Spack to locate instances of that package.
-* This implementation only collects and examines executable files, so it is only useful for build/run dependencies.
+* The current implementation only collects and examines executable files, so it is typically only useful for build/run dependencies (in some cases if a library package also provides an executable, it may be possible to extract a meaningful Spec by running the executable - for example the compiler wrappers in MPI implementations)
-* The logic does not search through modules module files, it can only detect packages with executables defined in ``PATH``
+* The logic does not search through module files, it can only detect packages with executables defined in ``PATH``; you can help Spack locate externals which use module files by loading any associated modules for packages that you want Spack to know about before running ``spack external find``.
 * Spack does not overwrite existing entries in the package configuration:
   If there is an external defined for a spec at any configuration scope, then Spack will not add a new external entry (``spack config blame packages``